devalexer/EvaluationApp/README.md

 ## PURPOSE:

-This was created as a final project for the Iron Yard program, designed to pull together all knowledge from the bootcamp course.
+This application was created as a final project for the Iron Yard program, designed to pull together all knowledge from the bootcamp course.

 ## ESTIMATED TIME FOR PROJECT: